 Actionable Tip:

-Monitoring database activity allows you to detect suspicious behavior in real time.
-By analyzing access patterns and query logs, you can identify potential threats before they escalate.
+Monitoring database activity allows you to detect suspicious behavior in real-time, such as unauthorized access attempts or unusual data queries.
+Early detection can help you respond to threats before they escalate.

 Actionable Tip: